v-scornell/MD-100T00-Windows10/Instructions/Labs/0402-Configuring and Testing Name Resolution.md

 ## Summary

-In this lab, you will verify and manage name resolution for a Windows 10 network client.
-You will also test and troubleshoot name resolution by using command line tools, DNS, and a hosts file entry.
+In this lab, you will verify and manage name resolution for a Windows network client.
+You will also test name resolution by using command line tools, DNS, and a hosts file entry.

+### Prerequisites

+To following lab(s) must be completed before this lab:

+- 0501-Configuring Network Connectivity - On SEA-CL1, DHCP should be enabled for the Ethernet connection.

 ## Exercise 1: Verify and Manage Name Resolution